passport/www.passportjs.org/books/concepts/oauth/request-token.md

 oauth_callback_confirmed=true
 ```

+Let's examine the parameters in this response.

+  * `oauth_token`: A _unauthorized_ request token.
+The user will be requested
+      to authorize this token.
+If granted, the request token can be exchanged
+      for an access token.

+  * `oauth_token_secret`: A shared secret used to cryptographically demonstrate
+      ownership of the request token when exchanging it for an access token.

+  * `oauth_callback_confirmed`: TODO

-Now that the application has obtained a request token, it can redirect the
+Now that the application has obtained a request token, it is ready to request
+authorization from the user.
+First, Passport stores the token secret so that
+it can be later loaded when obtaining an access token.
+Then, the user's web
-user's web browser to Twitter:
+browser is redirected to Twitter:

 ```http
 HTTP/1.1 302 Found